Sexual economics: Sex bribery in the work place

+The modern phenomenon of higher female as opposed to male victimization from sexual harassment is sometimes used as a justification for essentialist views of sex differences in sexuality (such as by Donald Symons who argued in his 1979 book The Evolution of Human Sexuality that "only men rape", a claim which is now universally condemned), but most social scientists (especially those writing from a third- or fourth-wave feminist framework) dispute this, pointing to institutionalized patriarchy as a more reasonable culprit than "male nature".

-Social cases: sex as a female resource
+Sex as a female resource: theory and critique

 There are several controversial cases in today's society that are relevant to sex economic theory.

 Virginity Auction

 A virginity auction is a controversial auction often published online.
 The person who tries to sell his/her virginity is often a young female, and the winning bidder will have the opportunity to be the first who have intercourse with the person.
-It is a controversial topic since many cases cannot be certified to be authentic.
+It is a controversial topic for multiple reasons, including questions over the ethics of leveraging virginity as a "prize" in a patriarchal society, as well as issues of authenticity.
 The person who auctions their virginity mostly do so for quick financial help.
-In this case, under the theory of sex economics, women are trying to use sex as a resource to trade financial help from men.
+Sexual economics theorists attempt to use virginity auctions to prove that women use sex as a resource to trade financial help from men.
+While this would seem to indicate that such processes do occur in western culture, once again this theory faces severe criticism from anthropologists and sociologists who point to non-western counterexamples where virginity is not valued, or where men are expected to render sexual services to women in exchange for favors (such as the Kabyle Amazigh of North Africa).

 Sugar baby

-Sugar baby is another controversial case that exists in today's society.
+Sugar baby is another controversial case that exists in modern American society.
 A sugar baby and sugar daddy/mommy are in a beneficial relationship, which means sugar babies provide time and sexual services to please their partners, and sugar daddies/mommas give financial support back to sugar babies including helping them in student loans and also provide luxury lifestyles such as expensive items they couldn't afford on their own.
-According to the registered number on dating websites, sugar babies are mostly female and the number of sugar daddy is distinctly more than the number of sugar mommy.
-Therefore, it is another instance that corresponds to the theory of the sex economy.
+According to the registered number on dating websites, sugar babies are mostly female and the number of sugar daddies is distinctly more than the number of sugar mommies.
+Supporters of sexual economics theory point to this discrepancy as evidence for the central theory that men "need" or desire sexual gratification more than women do, while critics note that in patriarchal societies where most wealth and access to resources are held by men, such transactional relationships are likely to develop.